Try Redis Cloud free for 14 days in AWS Marketplace

-How query caching works in a microservices application
+How query caching works in a microservices app

-Queries from each microservice or application are sent to a Redis Enterprise database acting as a cache.
+Queries from each microservice or app are sent to a Redis Enterprise database acting as a cache.

 If Redis Enterprise doesn’t contain the data, the database processes it and then stores it in Redis Enterprise, so that future requests are retrieved fast.